bento-platform/bento/docs/object_storage.md

 ### Prepare for S3 uploads

 To upload old files to S3 you will need the following:
-- An S3 store (use Bento's Minio if you don't have one)
+- An S3 store (use Bento's Garage if you don't have one)
   - Save the hostname for later
   - Determine if HTTPS or HTTP should be used
     - HTTPS is strongly recommended for security reasons, but some S3 stores are configured to be HTTP only